joselhurtado/n8n-nodes-pdf-accessibility/README.md

 - Verify PDF contains readable text

 **"AI API Error"**
-- Verify Anthropic API credentials
+- Verify your LLM provider API credentials
-- Check API quota and billing
+- Check API quota and billing status
 - Ensure internet connectivity
+- Verify the selected model is available for your account

 **"Remediation failed"**
 - PDF may have security restrictions